barsanuphe/grenier/README.md

 ### Configuration

+**Grenier** uses a yaml file to describe
+- repositories,
+- what to back up in each,
+- where to keep extra copies
-**Grenier** uses a yaml file to describe repositories, what to back up in each, and sensitive information such as passphrases or passwords to keep things simple.
+- sensitive information such as passphrases or passwords, to keep things simple.

-The user is responsible for keeping this file safe.
+**The user is responsible for keeping this file safe**.

-Optionnally, **Grenier** can encrypt this configuration file, decrypting it only when needed (use `--encrypt` to toggle between encrypted and plaintext).
+Optionnally, **Grenier** can encrypt this configuration file, decrypting it only when needed (use `--encrypt` to toggle between encrypted and plaintext modes).
+*Just don't type in your passphrase wrong*, or things might go so very wrong.
+That's why **the user is responsible for keeping this file safe**.

-Here is the general structure of how to describe a repository for grenier:
+Here is the general structure of how to describe a repository for **grenier**:

     repository_name:
         backup_dir: /path/to/repository